KoshkinaVS/vortex_identification/README.md

 where $\Omega$ is the vorticity tensor and $S$ is the strain rate tensor.

 ### 2. Δ-Criterion
-Based on the discriminant of the velocity gradient tensor:
+Based on the discriminant of the velocity gradient tensor $\nabla u$:
 ```math
 \Delta = \left(\frac{Q}{3}\right)^3 + \left(\frac{\det(\nabla u)}{2}\right)^2
 ```